timfilzinger/idp-software.com/docs/capabilities/quality-verification/index.md

 # Quality and Verification

-> **Note**: This content is a first draft and needs revision by a human expert in document processing quality and verification.

 Quality and Verification encompasses the technologies and processes that ensure the accuracy, reliability, and trustworthiness of document processing outputs through validation, error detection, and human oversight.

 ## Overview